cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/03 - Implement and Manage Storage (az-100-02).md

 #### Task 3: Manage Azure Storage Blob Service

-1. In the Azure portal, navigate to the **Blobs** blade of the first storage account.
+1. In the Azure portal, navigate to the **Blobs** blade of the first storage account you created.

 1. From the **Blobs** blade of the first storage account, create a new container named **az1000202-container** with the **Public access level** set to **Private (no anonymous access)**.